chizzletaz/MSP2-TriviaQuiz/Test.md

 - The practice page also has the category and the difficulty level displayed in the HUD.
 - On the challenge and practice page users have the option to use background music and sound effects.
 The users can turn the background music and the sound effects on or off.
 - On the practice page the users can choose the category and difficulty level they want to play.
 - When the users finish the first level on the challenge page, a modal pops up.
-The users get a stimulation message and the notification they are going to the next level.
+The users get an encouraging message and a notification they are going to the next level.
 The users continue to the next level by clicking the ‘Next Level’ button.

 **2. As a developer I want to challenge the users, so they will play another game or they will come back another time.**
 - The challenge page has three levels.
 The questions increase with difficulty every time a new level is played.